motional/nuplan-devkit/docs/nuplan_metrics_aggeregation.md

  - The planner gets a zero score for that driven trajectory/scenario if
 	- there is an at_fault collision with a vehicle or a VRU (pedestrian or bicyclist), or
 	- there are multiple at_fault collisions with objects (e.g. a cone), or
-	- there is a drivable_area or driving direction violation,
+	- there is a drivable_area violation,
+	- ego drives into uncoming traffic more than 6 m, or
 	- ego is not making enough progress.

- - A weighted average of other metrics' scores is multiplied with 0.5 if there is one at_fault collision with an object (e.g. a cone).
+ - A weighted average of other metrics' scores is multiplied with 0.5 if there is one at_fault collision with an object (e.g. a cone), or if ego drives into uncoming traffic more than 2 m (but less than 6 m).
  - Otherwise, a weighted average of other metrics' scores is used as the score in that scenario.

 Metrics scores, and how they are aggregated to compute the scenarios score is described in the following table.
 You can find metric thresholds/constants in [metric_description](https://github.com/motional/nuplan-devkit/blob/master/docs/metrics_description.md).